drshahizan/learn-django/materials/assignment/topic.md

 Don't forget to hit the :star: if you like this repo.

 # Topic
-Five topic suggestions related to university academic for the Django assignment with CRUD functionality, searching, and admin dashboard.
+Five topic related to university academic for the Django assignment with CRUD functionality, searching, and admin dashboard

 | No. | Item | Description |
 | --- | --- | --- |